NLua/NLua/README.md

 LuaInterface now works with LuaBinaries Release 2 (http://luabinaries.luaforge.net) and Compat-5.1 Release 3 (http://luaforge.net/projects/compat).
-The loader DLL is now called luanet.dll, and does not need a luainterface.lua file anymore (just put LuaInterface.dll in the GAC, luanet.dll in your package.cpath, and do require"luanet").
+The loader DLL is now called luanet.dll, and does not need a nlua.lua file anymore (just put LuaInterface.dll in the GAC, luanet.dll in your package.cpath, and do require"luanet").